Pinoy rock: 1970s: Manila sound and classic Pinoy rock

 Into the early 1970s, Filipino music was growing more nationalistic and socio-political in nature, as well as using Tagalog more often.
 Pop music still dominated the airwaves with disco and funk bands such as Hotdog (band) and APO Hiking Society.
 Songs like Hotdog's "Ikaw ang Miss Universe ng Buhay Ko" ("You're the Miss Universe of My Life") combined Filipino and English (also known as Taglish) within the same song.
-Rico Puno's cover of "The Way We Were" dominated the airwaves in the mid '70's and slowly but surely, the popularity of Pinoy pop continued till the end of the decade.
+Rico J. Puno's cover of "The Way We Were" dominated the airwaves in the mid 1970s and slowly but surely, the popularity of Pinoy pop continued till the end of the decade.
 Coinciding with the slow demise of that genre was the birth and acceptance of OPM rock.
 This helped innovate the so-called "Manila sound".
 Coincidentally, punk and grunge music were re-directing musical trends world-wide and Pinoy rockers followed suit in no time with their own original material.

 At this point in time, emerging social and political consciousness somehow crept into the industry with the traditional allied genres that are folk and rock music.
 Folk musicians and bands included Freddie Aguilar, Asin, Heber Bartolome and Florante.
 (In 1978, Freddie Aguilar's debut single, "Anak", became the most commercially successful Filipino recording in history.
 The song became known also in other Asian countries and in Europe.)
 Perhaps Asin, an ethnic-folk band, was the first commercial band to successfully bring a pro-environment song to the airwaves with "Masdan Mo ang Kapaligiran".
 Also famous for providing subtle rebellious (anti-Marcos dictatorship sentiment was growing at that time) and peace messages behind its skillful vocal harmonizing, Asin gave the masses hits such as "Bayan Kong Sinilangan (Cotabato)" and "Balita".

 Juan de la Cruz Band, a garage and blues-rock influenced group consisting of drummer Joey "Pepe" Smith, bassist Mike Hanopol, and lead guitarist Wally Gonzales, are often credited for ushering in the first "rock & roll revolution" in the Philippines that lasted from the late 1960s to the late 1970s (also known as the "Golden Age of Pinoy Rock").

 Being influenced by the counterculture, the bands of the 1970s were known to have never been sidelined commercially and sometimes took the center stage by storm.
 The radio station DZRJ, particularly the AM weekend "Pinoy Rock and Rhythm" show hosted by the ex-Fine Arts student from Philippine Women's University named Dante David, also known as Howlin' Dave, provided the much-needed support and publicity to Pinoy rock during this era.
+Another radio program of the 70's was Cousin Hoagy and his Rock and Roll Machine of Blues, Rock and Jazz late into the Martial Law nights.
+He is still on the air waves.